 Click here to to check out all of the free digital services available through the library with your library card including e-books, audio-books, movies, television shows, magazines and more.

-Click here for library resources including access to Ancestry, newspapers, Consumer Reports, and educational resources such as Brainfuse.
+Library Databases: Library resources you can access from home including remote access to Ancestry, newspapers, Consumer Reports, and educational resources such as Brainfuse.

 If you are an essential worker in need of assistance finding childcare, contact the Child Care Council of Suffolk hotline at 646-926-3784.